 Community took this to a level that is safe to call it "Narm Charm, the series".
 It turned paintball, pillowfight, blanket fort and puppet-therapy into serious business and/or heartwarming moments.
 One of its best episodes is about a pen some character has lost in a room.

-The Dalek's appearance: they look like a bumpy salt shaker with a plunger for a hand and a ray gun shaped like an egg beater.
+The Daleks' appearance: they look like a bumpy salt shaker with a plunger for a hand and a ray gun shaped like an egg beater.
 By all rights, this should make them hilarious.
 Instead, it enforces how utterly inhuman they are, adding to their scare factor.
+Not to mention that every aspect of their appearance is so iconic that nobody would ever dream of altering it in any major way.

 In "The End of Time", we have The Master Race.
 Fun to watch?
 Yes.
 Hilarious?
 Oh hell yes!
 Terrifying and dramatic?
 Errr...